jolorambongga/thesis-2/README.md

 ##### Train the model with your own `customData.yaml`: **before running, make sure that you are inside the yolov5 folder*
 > Use the code snippet to [check for current directory](#checkDir) and the code snippet to [change the directory](#changeDir).
+> You may train your model based on `yolov5 weights`, `coco weights`, or other weights available on the internet. *I highly suggest using yolov5's pre-trained weights.*
 ```
 !python train.py --img 640 --batch 16 --epochs 100 --data myData.yaml --weights yolov5x.pt
 ```